bmoers/sn-using-table-api-right-to-extract-large-volumes/readme.md

 **empty page** - an empty page is **not** an indicator that there is no more data - there is a good chance that there is just an ACL causing an empty page

-**identical timestamp** - there is a risk that all records in a page do have the same timestamp value, in that case the query to the nex page (timestamp > lastrow(timestamp)) will miss some records.
+**identical timestamp** - there is a risk that all records in a page do have the same timestamp value, in that case the query to the next page (timestamp > lastrow(timestamp)) will miss some records.

 **rolling end** - if the records are created/updated in high frequency the number of rows exceed the window size and the job never ends